jenkins-x/jx-docs/content/en/v3/admin/setup/config/repository.md

   cluster:
     chartRepository: http://bucketrepo.jx.svc.cluster.local/bucketrepo/charts
 ```
-Another alternative for the helm chart repository is to use Github gh-pages, as explained [here](/v3/develop/faq/config/registries/#how-do-i-switch-to-github-pages-for-charts).
-You can keep bucketrepo instead of nexus in combination with gh-pages as helm chart repository.
+Another alternative for the helm chart repository is to use Github gh-pages, as explained [here](/v3/develop/faq/config/registries/#how-do-i-switch-to-github-pages-for-charts), in which case you don't need bucketrepo.

 By default the local file system in the bucket repo is used to store artifacts.